 - Engagement with these interventions will inform the court’s decision on the eventual sentence – this could result in the child or young person being admonished

 - Duration – generally 3–6 months

 Fine or compensation order

-The young person must pay compensation or a fine.
+The child or young person must pay compensation or a fine.

 Drug Treatment and Testing Order

 - The Drug Treatment and Testing Order (DTTO) requires compliance with an intensive drug treatment and testing programme